How to Write a Speech Outline

 Write Out Your Main Points and Sub Points in Full Sentences

-First, you need to write out each of your key points and sub-points in full sentences.
+First, you need to write out each of your key points and sub-points in complete sentences.
 It’s important to write out those full sentences for the sake of clarity instead of just jotting down a few words on each point.

 Each main point should have one or two sub-points that back it up and support it.
 The sub points provide specifics and examples to contextualize and clarify what you mean by the main points.